theobald-software/kb.theobald-software.github.io/content/_xtract-is/how-to-load-data-into-a-bw-infoobject-with-xtract-bw-loader.md

 In this article it is demonstrated how to use BW Loader in conjunction with an Infopackage to load data into  InfoObject Texts. <br> You can use BW Loader in conjunction with other Infopackages too, to load data to other BW objects, like InfoObject attributes, hierarchies or InfoCubes.

 In this scenario the InfoObject ZCUSTOMER is created with the following settings.
-If you have already an InfoObject you can skip to **[STEP 1](https://kb.theobald-software.com/xtract-is/how-to-load-data-into-a-bw-infoobject-with-xtract-bw-loader#step-1-create-an-rfc-destination)**.
+If you have already an InfoObject you can skip to **STEP 1: Create an RFC Destination**.
 ### InfoObject Creation ###

 Create an InfoObject (using transaction code RSA1).